domenp/aircal/README.md

+Update: The library is not actively maintained.
+In case of issues, you might be on your own.
+However, you're free to open a PR :)

 # Aircal

 This library helps visualizing Airflow's DAG run schedule.
 It does that by exporting future DAG runs as events to Google Calendar.